YalunWangyw26347/eco395m-midterm-project/README.md

 <h3> Introduction </h3>

 <h3> Sources of Data </h3>
+Source of Data

+Sources of data include placement information from 24 top Economics departments across the US.
+Ranking for the Economics PhD programs was obtained from US.News(2022), and we pick top 3 tiers of universities.The final list of universities considered were:
+1.Harvard University
+2.Stanford University
+3.Princeton University
+4.University of California—​Berkeley
+5.University of Chicago
+6.Yale University
+7.Northwestern University
+8.Columbia University
+9.University of Pennsylvania
+10.New York University
+11.University of California—​Los Angeles
+12.Cornell University
+13.Boston_University
+14.Boston_College
+15.University_of_Rochester
+16.University_of_Virginia
+17.Vanderbilt_University
+18.Washington_University_in_St_Louis
+19.Duke University
+20.Brown University
+21.University of California—​Davis
+22.University of Minnesota—​Twin Cities
+23.University of California—​San Diego
+24.Pennsylvania State University—​University Park

+We only include part of the universities in the rank, and there can be a more comprehensive project by analyzing more universities.

+From each university’s PhD placement page, information about student’s name, year they graduate, advisor’s name, dissertation name, placement etc. are shown.
+But we only pick student’s name, year they graduate and placement for analyzing.
+Besides, after scraping
+Information we want and dropping some samples( those sample who do not worked as a professor after graduation), we also add the gender column by using Gender_Guesser.
+API, but it has some restrictions, and there can be improvements in further project.

 <h3> Running the code </h3>
 Our code will be executed in a Python environment and using packages specified in requirements.txt.
 You can install those packages we use in the project by using “pip install -r requirements.txt”.
 We have a sequence for running these .py files in the code folder.
 You can get the result we have by doing so: